tathsaraniliyanage/green-shadow/README.md

     cd frontend
     ```

-2.Run project using vscode live server Ueing
+2. Run project using vscode live server Ueing

       The frontend should now be running on http://localhost:5000.

-## Screenshots 🖼️🌾
+## Screenshots 🖼️